 Seafood is on the menu at many restaurants along the Crystal Coast, including favorites such as Amos Mosquito’s, SoundSide and Circa 81, as well as at several seafood shops with a loyal following with both locals and veteran visitors.
 Whether you’re perusing menus at a restaurant or the laundry list of seafood sold at local shops and grocery stores, your best bet is to look for the Carteret Catch logo.
 That way you’ll know it’s fresh seafood from the Crystal Coast.

 3 Keep it QuietTopsail IslandSee on map

-Topsail Island has long been known as one of North Carolina’s quieter coastal destinations for good reason.
-The island is truly a throwback to earlier times, when spending most of the day on the beach, playing a game of miniature golf and going out for ice cream provided all the activity needed for those so inclined.
+Topsail Island has long been known as one of North Carolina’s quieter coastal destinations.
+The island is a throwback to earlier times, when spending most of the day on the beach, playing a game of miniature golf and going out for ice cream provided all the activity needed.